-Heat the vegetable oil in a large skillet or saute pan over medium heat.
-Cook the chopped onion with the red and green bell peppers, stirring constantly, until the onion is translucent.
+In a large skillet or saute pan, heat the vegetable oil over medium heat.
+Add the chopped onion with the red and green bell peppers.
+Cook, stirring constantly until the onion is translucent.
 Add the garlic and cook for 1 minute longer.

-Add black beans, vinegar, Tabasco, and 1/2 cup of broth or water.
+Add the black beans, vinegar, Tabasco, and 1/2 cup of broth or water.

 Bring to a boil; reduce heat to low, cover, and simmer for 5 minutes.